 Monday & Wednesday 6:00pm – 6:50pm

 The AMAC Combat Submission Wrestling (CSW) program is the primary no GI grappling program at the school.
 What makes it unique is it is specifically formulated for grappling without a uniform or a “GI”.
 It also heavily focuses on the possibility of your opponent striking you while grappling.
-Generally due to the systems that influence the system it is more aggressive and it seeks to gain dominant control quickly.
+Generally, due to the systems that influence the system, it is more aggressive and seeks to gain dominant control quickly.

 Our Instructors maintain a safe training atmosphere so your primary focus can be on education and growth.
-Grappling, Wrestling or jiu‐jitsu can burn a tremendous amount of calories in a short amount of time as well as building strength and flexibility.
-Due to this training is not only fun but a fantastic way to get into shape and maintain the high levels of fitness that is part of the martial arts lifestyle.
-The grappling arts use leverage, strategy and technique to prevail over brute strength so they so they offer very effective self defense answers.
+Grappling, Wrestling, or jiu‐jitsu can burn a tremendous amount of calories in a short amount of time as well as build strength and flexibility.
+Due to this training is not only fun but a fantastic way to get into shape and maintain the high levels of fitness that are part of the martial arts lifestyle.
+The grappling arts use leverage, strategy, and technique to prevail over brute strength so they offer very effective self-defense answers.

 Submission Wrestling Program At AMAC

 The focus of the AMAC Combat Submission Wrestling Program is to master basic techniques and drills, and have the ability to flow from position to position, escape each position, and have both upper body and lower body submissions.
 Students develop through a progression of flow drills, techniques, and unique training methods to build a strong and competitive MMA and Submission Wrestling game.